Audi Q2 interior

 If you want your Q2’s interior to feel sporty then choose an S line or Black Edition model.
 These higher-spec versions come with part leather-trimmed seats and a flat-bottomed steering wheel – just like Audi’s racy R8 supercar.
 Range-topping Vorsrung cars come with finer Nappa leather and more LED lighting as standard.

 Settle down into the Q2’s driver’s seat and you’ll feel like you’re sitting in a posh Audi Q7 that has shrunk in the wash – it’s quite a bit smaller, but just as nicely put together

 All Audi Q2s come fitted with DAB digital radio, Bluetooth connectivity and a 7.0-inch infotainment screen fitted above the dashboard as standard.
-SE models miss out on satellite navigation but come with Apple CarPlay and Android Auto smartphone mirroring as standard so you can use your phone’s navigation apps through the car’s built-in display instead.
+Technik models miss out on satellite navigation but come with Apple CarPlay and Android Auto smartphone mirroring as standard so you can use your phone’s navigation apps through the car’s built-in display instead.

 The basic system covers most bases, but to really get the most out of your Q2 you’ll want to upgrade to the Technology Pack.
 It comes with a larger 8.3-inch display for the dashboard and a vast 12.3-inch Virtual Cockpit screen in place of old-fashioned dials behind the steering wheel.